 As kids spend time outside the classroom this summer, GPB is releasing all-new content and resources to help keep them active and encourage exploration at home and outdoors with their favorite characters.
-As part of its annual summer learning initiative, we will air all-new specials and episodes from Odd Squad, Nature Cat, and Ready Jet Go!, beginning in June, and will offer free digital resources below and at pbsparents.org/summer to make learning fun all summer long.
+As part of our annual summer learning initiative, we will air all-new specials and episodes, beginning in June, and will offer free digital resources below and at pbsparents.org/summer to make learning fun all summer long.

 Keep your child's brain busy and engaged this summer with these extended learning ideas for families and caregivers.
 Click on the links to download the PDFs and get started!

 - Summer of Adventure Activity Booklet - From moon journaling to phonics, kids will love exploring the world around them with this summer activity booklet.

 - Summer of Adventure Bookmark - Hold the place of a good book with this colorful bookmark.